RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-COURSE.md

 ## Why this FAQ?

+This question is already answered in the first question in this [FAQ](FAQ-COURSE.md). ;-)

-This is the list of usual questions that are asked about the course.
-A FAQ like this can help you find the answer right away.
-There are also many questions that can shed some light on the rationale of certain policies or approaches to the course.
+If, somehow, you managed to get out of the [self-reference](https://en.wikipedia.org/wiki/Self-reference), then this is the list of usual questions that are asked about the course.
+A FAQ like this one can help you find answer to common questions right away.
 Also, by having an FAQ I am able to provide consistent and uniform answers to everyone.
+Some questions that can shed some light on the rationale of certain policies or approaches to the course.

 Of course, if you cannot find your question here, then you are invited to post it in the discussion forum.
 As questions become more common or usual, I add them to this list.
 So, maybe your new question can make it to the list! :-)

 ## Communication policy: I have a question, can I email you?

-**Communication/email policy:** Except for personal issues, all electronic communication must be directed to the [EdStem Discussion Forum](https://edstem.org/au/courses/11583).
+**Communication/email policy:** Except for personal issues, all electronic communication must be directed to the [EdStem Discussion Forum](https://edstem.org/au/courses/15661/).
 I only use email for limited communications regarding **personal circumstances** (in which case email is just used to arrange a face-to-face meeting).
 In particular, I will not respond by e-mail to any requests to clarify lecture, tutorial, or assignment questions.
 Please use workshops and discussion forums for all such questions so that a _fair course is run_ and all other fellow students can benefit as well.
 Do not be afraid to post any question (of course, as long as it is a proper question: just asking for “help” or providing solutions/insights on assignments is not acceptable, as it may amount to plagiarism), no question is stupid!
 To benefit from others, then, please ensure that you _regularly check_ the course website and attend lectures and tutorials.

 ## Attendance: do I need to attend workshops?